risk-first/website/Debugging-Bets.md

 Perhaps you have a different process?
 Is there another one?
 I'd really like to know about it if so.
 Please join the GitHub Risk-First team and tell me about it!

+## Coming Soon...

+In the next (currently unwritten) article, we'll bring this home by looking at testing, and look at the similarities across all of these different practices.